Attavar: Chakrapani Temple

-This is a famous temple dedicated to Sri Krishna in Attavar.
+This is a temple dedicated to Sri Krishna in Attavar.
 A locally popular annual community festival known as "Mosaru Kudike" is celebrated following Shri Krishna Janmaastami under the aegis of this temple.

 Shri Umamaheshwara Temple

 Shri Umamaheshwara Temple is an ancient temple dedicated to Shiva along with Parvathi temple, which was renovated in the year 2003.
 The Shri Mahaganapathi idol (called "Kote Ganapathi", used by kings and soldiers to pray before they went to war about 700 to 800 years ago, as mentioned by research archaeologist Dr. Gururaja Bhat) now placed in this temple is the oldest in the Coastal Karnataka.
 The idol was found while digging to build a memorial building in the memory of World War II soldiers, now the District Collectors (D.C.) office Red Building.
 The procession of "Mosaru Kudike" during Krishna Janmastami started in the year 1909 from this temple and is now a regular annual festival.